TheKunFo/ApiSpotifyShare/README.md

 - ESLint and Prettier: Tools to maintain code quality and style consistency

-- Async/Await and Promises: For efficient asynchronous request handling
+- Promises: For efficient hronous request handling

 ## Running the Project